surya070/cogniflow/README.md

 ---

-### Stage 1 — Seed Profiles (`scripts/build_seeds.py`)
+### Stage 1 — Seed Profiles

-Before generating any synthetic data, we needed a realistic physiological baseline for each person. `build_seeds.py` creates one full Samsung-format webhook payload per person, with all fields tuned to their age, sex, and typical biometric profile:
+Before generating any synthetic data, we needed a realistic physiological baseline for each person.
+We collected one full Samsung-format webhook payload per person, with all fields like their age, sex, and typical biometric profile:

 | Person | Age | Sex | Resting HR | Deep% | REM% | Baseline Steps |
 |--------|-----|-----|-----------|-------|------|----------------|